System Design Space

 Early Release book from O'Reilly about preparing for the GenAI interview: 300 questions with an analysis of good answers, mistakes and key points.

-Status of the book and what is available now
+Book status and what is already available

-Chapters are already available on the platform:
+Chapters already available on the platform:

 • Prompt Engineering